Velbastaður: History

 The location of Kirkjubø, only 5 km to the south east on the same coast, supports the notion that there was a heathen shrine at Velbastað.
-The early Christian church would often locate their headquarters as close as possible to sacred heathen locations, making it easier to subdue and convert the most hardcore supporters of the old faiths.
+The early Christian church would often locate their headquarters as close as possible to sacred heathen locations, making it easier to subdue and convert the most fervent supporters of the old faiths.

 The village was deserted for some time after the Black Death in 1349.
 The population of the village has increased in recent years from 134 in 1990, to 220 in 2015, mainly due to its close proximity to the capital Tórshavn, while still preserving the feeling of living in the countryside.
 A new residential and industrial area is being built on the rocks being excavated from the Sandoy tunnel.